How to Audit Active Directory Group Membership Changes

 Figure 7: Group Modifications Report

 Using Lepide, you’ll be able to get far more visibility into the states and changes of your Active Directory.
 You’ll be able to determine the effective permissions of your users, see when those permissions change and see what data the users have access to.
-If you’d like to see this in action, and start auditing your AD group membership changes, start a free trial today using the form below:
+If you’d like to see this in action, and start auditing your AD group membership changes, schedule a demo with one of our engineers.

 See how our AD Auditing Solution works